thisaintwork/AgileDungeonTrekking/README.md

 Meets the INVEST (Independent, Negotiable, Valuable, Estimable, Small & Testable) criteria

-Team Name: Traveling Players
+**Team Name**: Traveling Players

-Team Members:
+**Team Members:**
 Kelly Robertson - Product Owner
 Drew Fitzgerald - Developer
 Mike Reekie - Developer
 Diana Liu - Scrum Master

-Roles & Responsibilities
+**Roles & Responsibilities**
 The Product Owner is also accountable for effective Product Backlog management, which includes:
-● Developing and explicitly communicating the Product Goal;
+- Developing and explicitly communicating the Product Goal;
-● Creating and clearly communicating Product Backlog items;
+- Creating and clearly communicating Product Backlog items;
-● Ordering Product Backlog items; and,
+- Ordering Product Backlog items; and,
-● Ensuring that the Product Backlog is transparent, visible and understood.
+- Ensuring that the Product Backlog is transparent, visible and understood.

 The Scrum Master serves the Scrum Team in several ways, including:
-● Coaching the team members in self-management and cross-functionality;
+- Coaching the team members in self-management and cross-functionality;
-● Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done;
+- Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done;
-● Causing the removal of impediments to the Scrum Team’s progress; and, ● Ensuring that all Scrum events take place and are positive, productive, and kept within the timebox.
+- Causing the removal of impediments to the Scrum Team’s progress; and,
+- Ensuring that all Scrum events take place and are positive, productive, and kept within the timebox.

 The Developers are the people in the Scrum Team that are committed to creating any aspect of a usable increment each Sprint.
 The specific skills needed by the Developers are often broad and will vary with the domain of work:
 However, the Developers are always accountable for:
-● Creating a plan for the Sprint, the Sprint Backlog;
+- Creating a plan for the Sprint, the Sprint Backlog;
-● Instilling quality by adhering to a Definition of Done;
+- Instilling quality by adhering to a Definition of Done;
-● Adapting their plan each day toward the Sprint Goal; and, ● Holding each other accountable as professionals.
+- Adapting their plan each day toward the Sprint Goal; and,
+- Holding each other accountable as professionals.

-Canvas Group Name: Group 4
+**Canvas Group Name**: Group 4

-Discord Channel:
+**Discord Channel**:

-Product Name:  Agile Dungeon Trekking
+**Product Name**:  Agile Dungeon Trekking

-Product Description:  Open source app that allows a Dungeon Master and a group of D&D players to store information about their campaign including character details, maps, non-player character (NPC) details, group loot, session notes, and personal notes.
+**Product Description**:  Open source app that allows a Dungeon Master and a group of D&D players to store information about their campaign including character details, maps, non-player character (NPC) details, group loot, session notes, and personal notes.

-Far Vision:  Playing together even though you are far away, link different teams and campaigns together online
+**Far Vision**:  Play better together even when you are far away - Improve gameplay and collaboration for teams playing in person or online across multiple campaigns and player characters

-Near Vision:  Improve collaboration between team members playing online for a single team running a campaign
+**Near Vision**: Play better together - Improve game play for team members playing as a single team running a campaign

-Stakeholder Types:
+**Stakeholder Types:**
-Dungeon Master
+- Dungeon Master
-Player in a team/campaign
+- Player in a team/campaign
-Player looking for a team/campaign
+- Player looking for a team/campaign

-User Persona:
+**User Persona:**
 Name: Lexi Player 1
 Role: Player in a team campaign - Druid
 Age: 12